Kilian/electron-to-chromium/README.md

 ```

 #### fullChromiumVersions
-An object of key-value pairs of all _major_ Chromium versions as the key, and an array of the respective major Electron versions as the value.
+An object of key-value pairs of a Chromium version as the key, and an array of the respective major Electron versions as the value.

 ```js
 var versions = e2c.fullChromiumVersions;